Clarifying Scientific Concepts

 - Uses mathematical models and simulation methods

-- Is simple and robust
+- Seeks simple and robust methods

 - Does not rely on authority unless it's a claim that is taken to be true within the community